hdgarrood/hdgarrood.github.io/_drafts/down-with-show-part-3.markdown

 #### The `Show` output for large and complex values is difficult to read.

-This is solved by the `prettyPrint` and `prettyPrintWithOptions` functions.
+This is solved by the `prettyPrint` and `prettyPrintWith` functions.

 #### The fact that we produce a `String` makes it tempting to abuse the `Show` class for other purposes.